Particle production in a bouncing universe: Reflections

-Future directions of exploration include identifying the physical mechanism that selects the mode at which the spectrum peaks and investigating how our results may translate into cosmological observations.
-A more fundamental quantum cosmological model may be required for both.
+Future directions of exploration include determining the extent to which $T$ is an actual temperature, identifying the physical mechanism that selects the mode at which the spectrum peaks and investigating how our results may translate into cosmological observations.
+A more fundamental quantum cosmological model may be required for this analysis.
 Other avenues of exploration include generalizations of the current model by incorporating the cosmological constant, anisotropies, and scalar field mass.
 Relatedly, one may also use matter with nonzero spin to investigate the cosmological abundance of particles for each spin type.

-{\bf Acknowledgements} MS is supported by the FDC award at Centre College.
+{\bf Acknowledgements} We thank Viqar Husain, Suprit Singh and Edward Wilson-Ewing for helpful discussions.
+MS is supported by the FDC award at Centre College.
 IJ is supported by NSERC.